Yutian Chen portrait

 Jun 2025Aug 2025

-Working with Jay Patrikar, we propose the Confidence-Guided Token Merging (Co-Me), a training-free acceleration method for visual geometric transformers that identifies and merges low-confidence tokens to reduce computation while preserving spatial fidelity.
+Working with Dr. Jay Patrikar, we propose the Confidence-Guided Token Merging (Co-Me), a training-free acceleration method for visual geometric transformers that identifies and merges low-confidence tokens to reduce computation while preserving spatial fidelity.
 By leveraging a distilled confidence predictor, Co-Me delivers substantial speedups across models like VGGT (up to 11.3x) and MapAnything (up to 7.8x), enabling real-time 3D perception.

 Embodied AI Simulator